crisperdue/prooftoys-site/content/practical-reasoning.md

 ---
-title: "Practical reasoning"
+title: "More reasoning"
 menu: menu-inference.md
 ---

-# Practical reasoning with Prooftoys
+# More reasoning with Prooftoys

 ##### Contents